Buizels/Canvas-Bot/README.md

 1. Have the bot display the upcoming assignments and the due dates for registered classes.

-1. Run the bot on GCS (Google Cloud Services)
+1. Run the bot on AWS (Amazon Web Services)